 I also feel I can say these brownies are healthy because of the raw cacao powder mostly, which is so much healthier than over-processed traditional cocoa that used to be a baker’s choice.
 Raw cacao powder – my favorite brand is Navitas Naturals – is full of anti-oxidants, iron, magnesium and is great for heart health.
 There are other reasons these ingredients are pretty nutritious, as I cite in my FAQS below.

 Very easy.
 Line a loaf pan with parchment or rub with coconut oil and dust with flour.
 Gather the dry ingredients, and pop them into a large mixing bowl.
 Gather the wet ingredients and put them in a smaller bowl.
 Mix up both with a whisk for a hand-mixer.
 Pour the dry into the wet, mix again, and bake in a loaf pan.
 Bake at 350 F for 20 minutes.

 Pro tip: Typically best baking practice is to weigh flour.
-But I personally find that at least with this recipe, if I spoon the flour loosely into the measuring cup to reach 1/2 cup.
+But I personally find that it is fairly accurate to spoon the flour loosely into the measuring cup to reach 1/2 cup.
+My unscientific proof?
 It worked three times in a row.
 I have a counter stacked with brownies to prove it, haha!
 So that is another reason this is an easy, breezy brownie recipe.

 Questions Answered About Healthy Cake Like Brownies